isabella232/OctoStyle/_pages/images.md

 	The help text is incredibly useful in the Octopus Web Portal, but it will make screenshots look crowded.

-1. Use green callouts
+1. Use green call-outs

-	Use green callouts when you need to draw attention to some aspect of the UI.
+	Use green call-outs when you need to draw attention to some aspect of the UI.

 	Use these colors:
 	1. RGBA: 0, 204, 101, 255